 Will Zoo U students be doing the same things they did last year?

-The curricula this summer will be significantly different from the last several years of Zoo U. Summer of 2013 we will be introducing a new program; Animal Quest.
-None of the Zoo U curriculum repeat for at least 3 years.
+The curricula this summer will be significantly different from the last several years of Zoo U. None of the Zoo U curriculum repeat for at least 3 years.